Local government: Portugal

 Currently, mainland Portugal is divided into 18 districts (in Portuguese, distritos).
 Each district takes the name of their respective capital city.
 Insular Portugal, comprising the two Atlantic archipelagos of the Azores and Madeira, is organized as two autonomous regions (in Portuguese, regiões autónomas).

 Each district and each Autonomous region is divided into municipalities (in Portuguese, municípios) which, in turn, are subdivided into parishes (in Portuguese, freguesias).

 Since 1976, when the two Autonomous regions of Portugal were established, the Azores and Madeira are no longer divided into districts.

 Poland

 Poland has three levels of subdivision.
-The territory of Poland is divided into 16 voivodeships (provinces); these are further divided into 379 powiats (counties or districts), and these in turn are divided into 2,479 gminas (communes or municipalities).
+The Polish territory is divided into 16 voivodeships (provinces); these are further divided into 379 powiats (counties or districts), and these powiats are further divided into 2,479 gminas (communes or municipalities).
 Major cities normally have the status of both gmina and powiat.

 Each voivodeship is jointly governed by the National-government appointed voivode and a locally elected sejmik (provincial assembly), which appoints an executive board led by a voivodeship marshal.